 4. The Color Purple by Alice Walker

 Published in 1982, The Color Purple is an un-skippable classic.
-The life story of Celie, a young Black girl living in 20th-century rural Georgia, and her estranged sister, Nettie, is told through years of heartfelt letters that are sewed together like a patchwork quilt to make a full narrative.
+The life story of Celie, a young Black girl living in 20th-century rural Georgia, and her estranged sister, Nettie, is told through years of heartfelt letters sewed together like a patchwork quilt to make a full narrative.
 These letters begin as messages from Celie to God but transition into conversations between Celie and Nettie as time passes by.
 This book has captured the hearts of many and has been adapted into both a film and a musical, even winning the Pulitzer Prize for Fiction a year after its publication.
 Each page is host to a vast range of emotions that will leave your head spinning and your heart swelling.
 No matter who you are, you’ll benefit from reading this novel.

 Related: 5 Great Recommendations for Books by Black Authors